Professional Reviews

 CyberGhost Review: Quick Expert Summary

 CyberGhost VPN is one of the best VPNs on the market.
-It has a very intuitive interface, 9,400+ servers in 90+ countries, and in my tests, it had an average decrease in speed of only 30%, which is better than most competitors.
+It has a very intuitive interface, 11,528 servers in 100 countries, and in my tests, it had an average decrease in speed of a little over 40%, which is better than most competitors.

-CyberGhost is excellent for streaming — it has 100+ dedicated streaming servers across 20+ different countries that are optimized for 50+ streaming apps like Netflix, Amazon Prime Video, BBC iPlayer, and many more.
-And in my tests, CyberGhost’s streaming servers worked as expected, consistently accessing both popular and less-popular streaming sites.
+CyberGhost is excellent for streaming — it has 100+ dedicated streaming servers across 20+ different countries that are optimized for 50+ streaming apps including international apps like Netflix, Amazon Prime Video, Max, and Disney+, as well as country-based sites such as BBC iPlayer, Hulu, France TV, Rai Play, and many more.

 CyberGhost also has industry-standard security features like 256-bit AES encryption, a kill switch, and a no-logs policy that has been independently audited.
 It also has extras like:

-• Smart Rules to customize your CyberGhost VPN app.
+• Smart Rules — Allows you to customize and automate your VPN connections.

 • And a lot more…

-Despite those issues, CyberGhost VPN is still a great VPN for streaming, torrenting, gaming, and web-browsing in 2023.
-It’s fast, secure, and its 3-year subscription plan is very affordable.
-It allows 7 connections and offers subscription plans for 1 month, 6 months, and 2 years (this plan often comes with an additional 4 free months).
-The 6-month plan and the 2-year plan are backed by a generous 45-day money-back guarantee, and the 1-month plan has a 14-day money-back guarantee.
+Despite those issues, CyberGhost VPN is still a great VPN for streaming, torrenting, gaming, and web browsing in 2024.
+It’s fast, secure, and its 2-year subscription plan (which often comes with an additional 4 months for free) is very affordable.
+It also offers subscription plans for 1 month and 6 months.
+All long-term plans come with a 45-day refund, while the shortest plan has a 14-day refund.

 📱 Number of Devices 7